-Affiliated chapters are encouraged, but not required, to adopt a name that includes the phrase Alliance of Concurrent Enrollment Partnerships.

-- Affiliated chapters, though not the individual members, are entitled to display the NACEP logo in print and electronic marketing materials. - The State and Regional Chapter Counsel, comprised of the President/Chair, Vice President/Chair-Elect, or a designee of each affiliate, provides technical assistance to newly forming and formalizing chapters; organizes leadership training; identifies individuals for NACEP Board and committee nominations; raise issues for NACEP Board discussion; and coordinate state-level governmental relations. - Affiliated chapters are encouraged, but not required, to adopt a name that includes the phrase Alliance of Concurrent Enrollment Partnerships.
+- Affiliated chapters are encouraged, but not required, to adopt a name that includes the phrase Alliance of Concurrent Enrollment Partnerships. - Affiliated chapters, though not the individual members, are entitled to display the NACEP logo in print and electronic marketing materials. - The Affiliated Chapter Leadership Counsel, comprised of the President/Chair, Vice President/Chair-Elect, or a designee of each affiliate, provides technical assistance to newly forming and formalizing chapters; organizes leadership training; identifies individuals for NACEP Board and committee nominations; raise issues for NACEP Board discussion; and coordinate state-level governmental relations.